Choose one or more.

 Walking and rambling

-Riding in the area is permitted but only within a designated area and never on the central footpath in the area.
+Horse riding in the area is permitted but only within a designated area (marked at the map) and never on the central footpath in the area.
 Where you are allowed to ride also depends on the time of year.
 Check our map.

 The coast along Hanöbukten is renowned for its sea trout fishing, especially during the late winter, early spring.
 Bear in mind that fishing for salmon and trout is forbidden from the 15th September to the 31st December, as well as around the mouths of the Rivers Mölleån, Klammersbäck and Verkeån up until the 30th April.